j-freddy/j-freddy.github.io/_posts/2022-09-16-monte-carlo-tree-search.md

      alt="example-expansion" width="284px" class="img-thumbnail">

 This position has not been simulated from, so we expand by creating children.
-In practice, we create a child node for each valid move, but in this example we will only create a node for 2 move options for simplicity.
+In practice, we create a child node for each valid move, but in this example, here we only create a node for 2 move options for the sake of simplicity.

 ### Simulation